-2.1.1.
+2.1.2.
 Middle River Segment Stations / Focus Areas

-Within the Middle River Segment of the Susitna River, the River Productivity Study will establish four study stations, each one located at a proposed Focus Area (Table 1.2-1; Figure 1.2-1 and Figures 2.1-1 through 2.1-4).
+Within the Middle River Segment of the Susitna River, the River Productivity Study will establish four study stations, each one located at a proposed Focus Area (Table 1.2-1; Figure 1.2-2 and Figures 2.1-3 through 2.1-6).
 For sampling between the proposed dam site and Devils Canyon, Focus Areas 184 and 173 have been selected for River Productivity Study activities.
 Between Devils Canyon and Talkeetna, Focus Areas 141 and 104 have been selected as stations for the River Productivity Study.
 In addition, two side sloughs are required for proposed storm event sampling.
 After review of historic data (ADF&G 1983c; Hale et al. 1984) regarding the mainstem discharge required to overtop various sloughs in the Middle River Segment, sloughs in Focus Areas 104 and 144 have been selected for storm event sampling.

 Focus Areas 184 and 173 have been selected due to their proximity to the location of the proposed dam site.
 Any effects on the benthic macroinvertebrate population due to Project operations would be most pronounced at these upper locations.
 Therefore, monitoring this area during pre-Project operations is critical for establishing baseline conditions.
-Focus Area 184 is located approximately 1.4 miles downstream of the proposed dam site and will provide a mainstem site and a side channel site within its 1-mile extent (Figure 2.1-1).
+Focus Area 184 is located approximately 1.4 miles downstream of the proposed dam site and will provide a mainstem site and a side channel site within its 1-mile extent (Figure 2.1-3).
 In order to establish a third site with an additional habitat type, it will be necessary to move outside of the Focus Area to sample the mouth of Tsusena Creek.
-Focus Area 173 is located approximately 11.7 miles downstream from the proposed dam site and contains a complex of main channel and off-channel habitats within a wide floodplain, thus representing the greatest channel complexity within its geomorphic reach (MR-2; Figure 2.1-2).
-Focus Area 173 will provide a mainstem site, a side channel site, a side slough site, an upland slough site, and a small tributary mouth site within its 1.8-mile extent.
+Focus Area 173 is located approximately 11.7 miles downstream from the proposed dam site and contains a complex of main channel and off-channel habitats within a wide floodplain, thus representing the greatest channel complexity within its geomorphic reach (MR-2; Figure 2.1-4).
+Focus Area 173 will provide a mainstem site, a side channel site, and a side slough site within its 1.8-mile extent.

 Below Devils Canyon, Focus Areas 141 and 104 have been selected because of the diversity of main channel and off-channel habitats that they contain, and documented fish use in and nearby these Focus Areas.
 Focus Area 141 includes the Indian River confluence, which is a primary Middle Susitna River tributary with documented high fish use.
-Focus Area 141 offers a range of main channel and off-channel habitat types and will thus provide a mainstem site, a tributary mouth site, a side channel site, and an upland slough site within its 1.6-mile extent (Figure 2.1-3).
+Focus Area 141 offers a range of main channel and off-channel habitat types and will thus provide a mainstem site, a tributary mouth site, and a side channel site within its 1.6-mile extent (Figure 2.1-5).
 Focus Area 104 is located approximately 3.3 miles upstream of the confluence of the Chulitna and Susitna rivers, making it the downstream-most station in the Middle River Segment for the River Productivity Study.
 This Focus Area contains the confluence of Whiskers Creek, side channels, and side slough habitats that have been documented as supporting juvenile and adult fish use.
-Focus Area 104 will provide a main channel site, , a side-channel site, a side slough site, an upland slough site, and a tributary mouth site within its 1.2-mile extent (Figure 2.1-4).
+Focus Area 104 will provide a mainstem site, a side slough site, and a side-channel site within its 1.2-mile extent (Figure 2.1-6).